Take a sneak peek at the new NIST.gov and let us know what you think!

-Data that are gathered during and after an event, including photos video and other documentation, may be lost or inaccessible relatively soon after.
-A comprehensive archival repository of disaster and failure events data does not currently exist.
-NIST is creating a Disaster and Failure Events Data Repository which will host a national archival database of significant hazard events.
-The repository will help ensure that this valuable information is organized and maintained to enable study, analysis, and comparison with subsequent severe disaster events.
+Data that are gathered during and after an event, including photos, video and other documentation, may be lost or inaccessible relatively soon after.
+In 2011, NIST established the Disaster and Failure Studies Data Repository which hosts a national archival database of significant hazard events.
+The repository helps ensure that this valuable information is organized and maintained to enable study, analysis, and comparison with subsequent severe disaster events.

-The data repository will be established in three phases:
+The data repository was created in two phases:

-Phase 2 will include a pilot repository of data collected from the 2010 Chile earthquake.
-This is scheduled to be completed in late 2013.
+Phase 2 includes an archived repository of data collected from the 2010 Chile earthquake.

 Materials provided to NIST are shown in the repository as received and serve as an historical archive.
 Some of these materials may contain offensive language or images/videos that some may find graphic.
 NIST is providing these materials as a public service and to comply with regulations that require federal agencies to provide equal access to data available for public release.